RobinHerbots/Inputmask/README_regex.md

-## regex extensions
+# regex extensions
 With the regex extension you can use any regular expression as a mask.
-Currently this does only input restriction.<br>There is no further masking visualization.
+Currently this does only input restriction.
+There is no further masking visualization.

 Example simple email regex: